How to Avoid the California Health Insurance Penalty?

 Short Coverage Gap Exemption

 California grants a short-gap exemption for residents who went uninsured for fewer than three consecutive months during the calendar year.
-A resident uninsured in January and February who obtained a qualifying Covered California plan starting March 1 owes no penalty for those two months.
+A resident uninsured in January and February who got a qualifying Covered California plan starting March 1 owes no penalty for those two months.
 Only one short-gap exemption applies per calendar year.
-A second uninsured gap of any length in the same year is penalized in full.
+A second uninsured gap of any length in the same year is penalized at the standard monthly rate with no exemption available.

 checkList icon